 The Fishers for Fish Habitat project is funded by revenue raised by the NSW recreational fishing fee.

 Funding from the Recreational Fishing Trusts for projects that restore, rehabilitate and protect fish habitat in NSW is available through the Habitat Action Program.
 These Habitat Action Grants are available in August each year and require the completion of a habitat-specific Funding Application form.
 Applications for funding are sought from individuals, fishing clubs and organisations, community groups or local councils interested in rehabilitating fish habitats in freshwater and saltwater areas of NSW.
-For further information, look at the Habitat Action Grants page or contact the Habitat Action Program coordinator on firstname.lastname@example.org or ring (02) 6626 1107.
+For further information, look at the Habitat Action Grants page or contact the Habitat Action Program coordinator by emailing firstname.lastname@example.org.

 Inspirational tales of everyday fishers making sure there will be fish their local fishing spots into the future.